jrjennings/Audacity/Docs/Wheel_Tire_Assy.md

  ![Tire and Wheel](/Images/Wheel.png?raw=true "Tire and Wheel")
  <p>
-This modification adds a TPU printed tire to a wheel that has been printed without tread.
+In order to add durability and more grip to smooth surfaces, this modification adds a TPU printed tire to a wheel that has been printed without tread.
  </p>